lsst-uk/lasair4/docs/source/more_info/faqs.md

 This is explained [here](../concepts/objects_sources.html).

+## How do search for an object by position in the sky?

+This is called a "cone search".
+See next question.

 ## What is a cone-search and can Lasair do this?

-A *cone* in this contect means a point in the sky with an angular tolerance -- the opening angle of the cone, as explained [here](../concepts/sky-search.html).
+A *cone* in this context means a point in the sky with an angular tolerance -- the opening angle of the cone, as explained [here](../concepts/sky-search.html).
 You can use the [Lasair Sky Search](../core_functions/sky-search.html) to do this.